 - Make certain that your hands and feet aren’t wet prior to opening the panel or breakers.

 - Find the breaker labeled “furnace” or “heat,” and ensure it’s reading “on.”
 If the breaker has tripped, it will be in the middle or “off” area.

-- Moving one hand, firmly switch the breaker to the “on” spot.
-If the breaker instantly trips and pops back to “off,” don’t try to reset it and get in touch with a professional from Morgner Inc. Air Conditioning & Heating at 314-262-4541 right away.
+- Moving one hand, firmly switch the breaker to the “on” position.
+If the breaker instantly trips and pops back to “off,” don't try to reset it and get in touch with a professional from Morgner Inc. Air Conditioning & Heating at 314-262-4541 right away.

 Regardless of your furnace’s age or brand, it has no less than one regular wall switch installed on or near it.